The test data can be split into three categories:

 would be to adapt the per-Gaussian texture sampling and exposure parameters (proposed in the paper) as a 3D neural field, such that as an object moves

 within the 3D field the lighting reponse changes.
-This problem can be simplified by assuming that the VS LED wall is static, hence the 3D lighting
+This problem can be simplified by assuming that the VP LED wall is static, hence the 3D lighting

 field can be modelled as time-independent.
 For example, using a neural radiance field (ie.e. a coordinate MLP) would only require inputting the current